janeczku/docker-alpine-kubernetes/README.md

 Each release build is also statically tagged.
 Those have the form of `<Alpine Linux image version>-<Alpine-Kubernetes build number>`, e.g.: `3.2-34`.

-### DNS resolver configuration
+### DNS server configuration
-The DNS resolver can be configured by providing environment variables via `docker run -e ...`.
-This allows to specify - inter alia - nameservers or search-domains that take precedence over the values in the containers resolv.conf.
+The DNS server can be configured by providing environment variables either at runtime with `docker run -e ...` or from within the Dockerfile.
-Read the documentation for [go-dnsmasg](https://github.com/janeczku/go-dnsmasq) to find out what configuration variables can be passed on container start.
+Check out the documentation for [go-dnsmasq](https://github.com/janeczku/go-dnsmasq) to find out what configuration options are available.

 ## Acknowledgement